 South Korea is one of the top economic success stories in the Asia Pacific region.
 Now the fourth-largest economy in Asia by GDP, it has enjoyed huge success and expansion in recent decades, driven in no small part by manufacturing and technology giants like Samsung, LG, Hyundai and KIA.
 Thanks to the extensive investment into education over time, it now also benefits from a highly educated workforce, and along with a youthful demographic (85% of the population are under 65), South Korea is an excellent proposition for international business.

 South Korea has a unique status as a bridge to trade in both East and West: the free trade agreement it signed with China in 2015 means it is the only developed nation that can freely trade with China, the United States and the European Union.
 But this advantage is tempered by some of the unique and complex payroll and employment regulations in place, and it’s essential that incoming organizations are aware of their requirements and responsibilities.
 This guide sets out the key bases to cover:

-Individuals need a visa to set up or invest in a business (usually a D-7 for business managers, and D-8 for corporate investors).
+To start up a business in South Korea, the individuals involved require visas (usually a D-7 for business managers, or a D-8 for corporate investors).
 The next step is to set up their business structure.
 The four most common types of business structure are:

-Companies must also have an in-country bank account in place to make payments to employees and tax authorities.
+Companies must have an in-country bank account in place to make payments to employees and tax authorities.
 Banks are generally open from 9am-4pm daily.
-Work office hours are generally from 9am-6pm Monday-Friday.

-Upon the hiring of a new employee, whether in-country or expat, global companies need to have that employee registered by mid-month of the payroll period.
+Upon the hiring of a new employee, whether in-country or expat, companies operating in South Korea need to have that employee registered by mid-month of the first payroll period.
 Information on the employee should include:

 - the employment contract between company and employee